-Approximately around the age of 12, I had a teenaged cousin who committed a crime that led him to a life sentence in the Florida state prison system.
+Approximately around the age of 12, I had a teenage cousin who committed a crime that led him to a life sentence in the Florida state prison system.
 As you could imagine, the verdict left my family distraught and in disbelief.
 His parents and siblings were emotionally traumatized and eventually had to come to grips with the fate of their loved one.

-Growing up I was intrigued by the criminal justice system.
-During my senior year in high school I decided to volunteer in the prison ministry through my local church.
+Growing up, I was intrigued by the criminal justice system.
+During my senior year in high school, I decided to volunteer in the prison ministry through my local church.
 Our team visited the Turner Guilford Correctional Center on the weekends.
 We provided hope and healing through bible studies with incarcerated men.
 The more I attended the services, the more I enjoyed the fellowship.
 Amazingly, a spark ignited in my heart, and I became passionate about impacting the lives of inmates.

-In my spare time, I periodically visit my cousin in prison where we catch up on our life's journey.
+In my spare time, I periodically visit my cousin in prison, where we catch up on our life's journey.
 I also volunteer in the prison ministry through my local church.
 I facilitate small group studies with incarcerated women at Homestead Correctional Institution.
-It is amazing to see the spiritual freedom and breakthrough the women experience.
+It is incredible to see the spiritual freedom and breakthrough the women experience.
 I count it a blessing to be a part of their growth and transformation!

 Currently, I am an education supervisor with the Department of Corrections.
 Before this commitment, I was an educator for 17 years with Miami Dade County Public Schools.
 I have also engaged in community service with various faith-based organizations for numerous years.
 As I reflect on my contributions, I have learned that HUMILITY and GRACE are essential to changing lives.
 With humility and grace, New Footprints a New Future, Inc. will change the direction of our next generation.

 I pray that you will consider volunteering or making a donation.
 Your kind generosity is appreciated.
 Thank you in advance for your support.